mr-ely-git/django_ecommerce/README.md

 ![Project cover](./cover.png)

-♨️ **Note:** This project was created by MR. Ely and is currently under active development. 🍃
+♨️ **Note:** This project was created by MR. Ely and is currently under active development.🍃

 ## Overview